-When in Parade mode multiple components of the same signal are shown next to one another (i.e. Inputs Y, then CB, then CR in a YCBCR format).
-When in Overlay mode the multiple components of the same signal are displayed over each another (i.e., R over G over B in an RGB format).
+When in Parade mode multiple components of the same signal are shown next to one another (that is, Inputs Y, then CB, then CR in a YCBCR format).
+When in Overlay mode, the multiple components of the same signal are displayed over each another (that is, R over G over B in an RGB format).